nnhoa1009/stfp-transmision-by-airflow/README.md

      }'
 ```
 The connections information is similar if you use Airflow UI
-- Next go to Airflow UI,xlick to the DAG `sftp_tx_operations_workflow` and trigger it manually.
+- Next go to Airflow UI, click to the DAG `sftp_tx_operations_workflow` and trigger it manually.
 Since I defined this DAG to run only when needed, I did not add interval scheduling.

 **Note: You must use the `Trigger DAG` button in the upper right corner of the screen.
 If you just press `Unpause DAG`, the DAG will not automatically trigger.**